-Two CASL students, Miriam Bukhsh and Walaa Tout, were honored as Chancellor’s Medallion recipients at the University of Michigan-Dearborn’s commencement ceremony on April 27.
+Two CASL students, Hina Haider and Jessica Snow, will be honored as Chancellorís Medallion recipients at University of Michigan-Dearbornís commencement ceremony on May 1.
 The students demonstrated excellence in scholarship, leadership, and service.
 The Chancellor's Medallion is UM-Dearborn's most prestigious academic honor bestowed on students.
 The University presents the award at each commencement.
-CASL student Wedad Ibrahim was the student speaker at the ceremony.
+CASL student Bradley Pischea will be the student speaker at the ceremony.

-Ms. Ibrahim’s commitment to student life is one reason she was recently named a 2014 UM-Dearborn Difference Maker.
-Nominated by faculty and staff, recipients are recognized for academic achievement, integrity, leadership and creative contribution in and out of the classroom.
+Mr. Pischea was recently named a 2016 UM-Dearborn Difference Maker.
+Nominated by faculty and staff, Difference Maker recipients are recognized for academic achievement, integrity, leadership, and creative contribution in and out of the classroom.

 His goal is to work in Lansing on the area of issue advocacy, particularly the criminal justice system.